Last Update: 4/1/16 (Transmittal I-2-169)

 As provided in 20 CFR 404.961, 405.330, and 416.1461, an administrative law judge (ALJ) may decide on his or her own authority, or at the request of any party to the hearing (see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-1-45), to hold a prehearing conference (PHC) to facilitate the hearing or the hearing decision.

 If a case has not yet been assigned to an ALJ, the Hearing Office Chief Administrative Law Judge (HOCALJ) will select an authorized designee to conduct the PHC.
-If the HOCALJ assigns an authorized designee to conduct PHCs, hearing office management will assign the cases to authorized designees in rotation as much as possible, similar to the rotational assignment of cases to ALJs discussed in HALLEX I-2-1-55.
+If the HOCALJ assigns an authorized designee to conduct PHCs, hearing office management will assign the cases to authorized designees in rotation as practicable, subject to its authority to assign work.

-If a case has already been assigned to an ALJ, the ALJ may either conduct the PHC or ask the HOCALJ to assign the next in rotation authorized designee to conduct the PHC.
+If a case has already been assigned to an ALJ, the ALJ may either conduct the PHC or ask the HOCALJ to assign the next authorized designee in the rotation to conduct the PHC.
 If an ALJ asks for the assistance of an authorized designee, the ALJ must provide the authorized designee with specific instructions regarding the purpose of the PHC.

 Generally, there is no authority for an ALJ to dismiss a request for hearing based solely on a claimant's failure to attend a PHC.
 However, under 20 CFR 405.330(d) in Region 1, an ALJ may dismiss the request for hearing if the ALJ schedules a PHC where he or she will conduct the proceeding and:

-The ALJ notified the claimant and appointed representative (if any) in the PHC notice that he or she may dismiss the request for hearing if neither the claimant nor the appointed representative appears at the PHC (see 20 CFR 405.380(b)(1)) and neither the claimant nor the appointed representative (if any) appears at the PHC; or
+The ALJ notified the claimant and appointed representative (if any) in the PHC notice that he or she may dismiss the request for hearing if neither the claimant nor the appointed representative appears at the PHC (see 20 CFR 405.380(b)(1)), neither the claimant nor the appointed representative (if any) appears at the PHC, and the claimant (or representative) does not give a good reason for failing to appear; or

 Neither the claimant nor the appointed representative (if any) appears at the PHC, the ALJ requests in writing that the claimant show a good reason under 20 CFR 405.20 for failing to appear, and within 10 days of the notice, the claimant does not give a good reason for failing to appear.